Thursday, September 27, 2018

 We have been played for fools too long.
-These men, simultaneously living off and destroying our Church, must not be allowed to weather a mere temporary storm and return to business as usual.
+These men, simultaneously living off and destroying our Church, plan to weather this temporary storm and return to business as usual.
+They will almost certainly create controversies and distractions so as to take the focus off their presence.
+We must not allow them to get away with it.
 We must begin, bravely and loudly, to insist that the whole of this group be given no quarter.

 There are many many good men and women in the Church, most priests are dedicated to God and their calling, and even in the hierarchy there are many, such as Archbishop Viganò himself, who continue to struggle against this entrenched menace.
 We must stand with them.
 It is they, and us, who are the Church.

 Bishop Robert Morlino of Madison, Wisconsin has been among the few American bishops brave enough to call a spade a spade.
 He describes the need to acknowledge there is a “gay subculture” in the Church that has caused “devastation”.
 Bishop Morlino deserves our strong support.

 On November 12, 2018 in Baltimore, as I’ve indicated, the United States Conference of Catholic Bishops will hold its General Assembly.
 I am confident that Catholics would like to see a group of American lay people show up to demand 1) a thorough investigation of the evidence offered in Archbishop Viganò's letter, plus 2) immediate resignation of bishops part of McCarrick's circle (Wuerl, Cupich, Tobin).